 bespoke options can be discussed

 This work continues a recurrent theme of subjects taking a minority space in the frame.
-The woman's pose is deliberately awkward and getting the anatomical structure right was quite a challenge.
+The woman's pose is awkward as is the moment in her perception.

 This print is issued as a limited edition of 25.
 Once the edition is complete, the image will not be reproduced again in this size or presentation.